perone/django-gis-brasil/docs/source/index.rst

        documentation and/or other materials provided with the distribution.
     3. All advertising materials mentioning features or use of this software must display the following acknowledgement:
-       This product includes software developed by CodeFish.
+       This product includes software developed by CodeFi.sh.
-    4. Neither the name of the CodeFish nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    4. Neither the name of the CodeFi.sh nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

     * This software contains data public available from other sources, see the README files on each data directory for more information.

-    THIS SOFTWARE IS PROVIDED BY CODEFISH ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL CODEFISH BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+    THIS SOFTWARE IS PROVIDED BY CODEFI.SH ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL CODEFI.SH BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
     LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND